Solomon Islands takes tighter control over state broadcaster - KESQ

 Associated Press

 WELLINGTON, New Zealand (AP) — The government of the Solomon Islands is tightening its control over the nation’s state-owned broadcaster.
 Opponents say the move is squarely aimed at controlling and censoring the news.
 The government this week accused the Solomon Islands Broadcasting Corporation of a “lack of ethics and professionalism.”
-But in an interview with The Associated Press, Johnson Honimae, the SIBC’s chief executive, said he was proud of the broadcaster’s award-winning journalism.
-He said it was business as usual and there were no government censors vetting stories before they were broadcast, contrary to what was being reported by some news outlets.
+But in an interview with The Associated Press, Solomon Islands Broadcasting Corporation chief executive Johnson Honimae says he is proud of the broadcaster’s award-winning journalism.
+He says it is business as usual for the broadcaster and that there are no government censors vetting stories before they air.
+That’s contrary to what was being reported by some news outlets.